TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ### Desired Future Additions
+- Explore ids, will guids result in more testability or will it cause less matching and so more rendering? what is best id practice.
+	- These handles will be vital for testing
 - Add ErrorBoundary example in somewhere
 - Extract the add person to a generic component - We would also need the JS supported inline validator so do as an addition
 - StateService